 The first edition has been held from May 28th to June 1st at the Laurentian Biology Station (Université de Montréal, Saint-Hippolyte, Quebec).

-Seminars are given regularly by invited researchers in the various participating universities.
+Seminars, workshops and other training activities are given regularly by invited researchers in the various participating universities.
 Check the calendar and contact the program coordinator if you wish to attend the presentations remotely.

 Work meeting - How the concept of "Complex Adaptive System" can be useful and used to better manage the world's forests